tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Knowing whether a process is stationary or non-stationary will help us determine which model to use.
 For example, ARMA models assume stationarity.
 ARIMA models, on the other hand, assume non-stationarity.
 We will encounter both of these models today.

-Explain the importance of stationarity in time series modeling:
+Explain the importance of stationarity in time series modelling:

 * Stationary processes are easier to model.